DD-DeCaF/tutorials/README.md

 # Schedule and format

 We start each section with a short presentation of the introduced methods and algorithms to provide the necessary background and then interactively, step-by-step reproduce the analysis together with the participants.
 For the demonstration of DD-DeCaF, participants are encouraged to try the platform online.
-For the tutorial on cobrapy and cameo, users may either follow the presenter with their own local Python installation, or by using the interactive server [FIX](fix)
+For the tutorial on cobrapy and cameo, users may either follow the presenter with their own local Python installation, or by using the provided [JupyterHub](https://workshop.dd-decaf.eu).

 To enable as participants of different backgrounds to join, we will start the second part by giving a gentle introduction to programming in Python and using the Jupyter notebook.